-Risk Risk Level Pre- Mitigation (low, medium, high) Mitigation Residual Risk Level Post- Mitigation (low, medium, high) Comments commercial events that drive revenues.
+Risk Risk Level Pre- Mitigation (low, medium, high) Mitigation Residual Risk Level Post- Mitigation (low, medium, high) Comments experience and functionality due to focusing on commercial events that drive revenues. who have achieved success from a similar model of operation; multipurpose facet.
 Development and adherence to an accepted management model and programming policy for the complex.
 Continued communication with stakeholder /user groups, so they are included and informed Numerous community groups have been identified that can make use of the complex.
-Calendar of events that are staged on or around the foreshore is increasing, that require an indoor facility - the complex will offer accommodations for events to be increased, housed out of a multi-purpose centre.
-4 Competition of new City owned public facility over existing privately owned facilities - reputational risk / political Medium Communications with existing commercial enterprises and potential enterprises - the foreshore development is set to add to and enhance their own enterprises and attract a new type of visitor, and increase the capacity of Busselton to host more visitors.
-Low Busselton is currently not attracting significant large conferences, events or trade shows, having limited number of conference venues with limited capacity.
-Most of these smaller existing venues are near the CBD, but several kilometres out of town away from ancillary hospitality offerings.
+Calendar of events that are staged on or around the foreshore is increasing, that require an indoor facility - the complex will offer accommodations for events to be increased, housed out of multi-purpose centre.
+Busselton is currently not attracting 4 Competition of new City owned public facility over existing privately owned facilities - reputational risk / political Medium Communications with existing commercial enterprises and potential enterprises - the foreshore development is set to add to and enhance their own enterprises and attract a new type of visitor, and increase the capacity of Busselton to host more visitors.
+Low significant large conferences, events or trade shows, having limited number of conference venues with limited capacity.
+None of these smaller existing venues are near the CBD, but several kilometres out of town away from ancillary hospitality offerings.
 This will be a carefully designed, purpose built facility in a prime location that will offer easy access to attendees The Cultural Precinct is set to be enhanced by a quality development which will act as a drawcard for a new type of visitor, increasing viability of surrounding enterprise.
 5 Capacity to maintain the newly developed infrastructure - operational Low Incorporate maintenance and upgrade activities as per the CoB Asset Maintenance Plan.
 Low The City has a comprehensive long term asset management plan and financial plan which caters for a worst